 But when said knife is a greasy toxic sludge that drips on everything, sticks to everything and stinks to the moon and back, the Moai falls a little short in protecting you, especially so when, as we’ve established throughout this review, it’s a great entry point machine for enjoying the quality 3D printing SLA gives.

 In short, for those that don’t mind getting their hands dirty (which absolutely will happen) and can put the extra effort and expense into home-brewing a post-processing station, the Peopoly Moai is your machine.

 If this doesn’t sound like you — save up and get a Form 2 instead.

-The Peopoly Moai is our "Best Value Pick for Resin 3D Printer" in winter 2018.
+The Peopoly Moai is our pick for the "Best Value Resin 3D Printer" in Spring 2019.
 It lets you get acquainted with the nuts and bolts of SLA 3D printing at a reasonable price.

 Three other resin 3D printers stand out as alternatives to the Peopoly Moai.
 Below, we rattle off a few top line features and reasons why you might consider them, too.

 The Anycubic Photon is a new entry in the affordable resin 3D printing market.
 Undercutting the Moai’s price by more than half, for approximately $500 you get an LCD shadow masking 3D printer with a print volume of 115 x 65 x 155mm.

 Wanhao’s Duplicator 7 (commonly shortened to D7) predates the Peopoly Moai by some months, and like the Photon above uses a form of DLP tech for its curing of resin.
 Its print volume is 120 x 68 x 180mm.